jmdeleon/docker-drupal/README.md

 ### MySQL, PostgreSQL, SQLite and Adminer

-Adminer can be used for MySQL, PostgreSQL and SQLite databases.
+Adminer can be used to administer MySQL, PostgreSQL and SQLite databases.
 Adminer is aliased to the web root at `/adminer.php`.

 The MySQL port `3306` is exposed.
 The root account for MySQL is `root` (no password).